 Celebrity autobiographies are everywhere.
 Richard Wilson has always said he'd never write one.

-of truth, BELIEVE IT is the hilarious, bizarre, revealing (and, most importantly, untrue) celebrity radiography of Richard
+Based on glimmers of truth, BELIEVE IT is the hilarious, bizarre, revealing (and, most importantly, untrue) celebrity

-and Manchester United (all true), who's a confidant of the powerful and has survived childhood poverty, a drunken father,
+politics, theatre and Manchester United (all true), who's a confidant of the powerful and has survived childhood poverty,

-years of fruitless grind, too much success, monstrosity, addiction, charity work, secret work for governments and fierce rivalry
+a drunken father, years of fruitless grind, too much success, monstrosity, addiction, charity work, secret work for governments

-with Sean Connery (not true).
-All the melodramatic staples of celebrity-autobiography are wonderfully undercut by Richard's
+and fierce rivalry with Sean Connery (not true).
+All the melodramatic staples of celebrity-autobiography are wonderfully undercut

 (The title - in case you hadn't spotted - is an unashamed reference to his famous catchphrase.)